nitesh-sinha/docker-swarm-app/README.md

 hh5lvrfew62j        mynodeapp_myweb.4   niteshks/swarm-app:1.0   linuxkit-025000000001   Running             Running about a minute ago
 ```

-## Bring down the node(by setting its availability in swarm) such that the tasks running on it is moved off of it by the mansger node
+## Bring down the node(by setting its availability in swarm) such that the tasks running on it is moved off of it by the manager node
 ```
 docker@myvm2:~$ docker node update --availability drain myvm2 myvm2